Time to accept pharmacy robotics as our friend and ally

 2. Devito, MD, Dennis, Leon Kaplan, MD, Rupert Dietl, MD, et al. “Clinical Acceptance and Accuracy Assessment of Spinal Implants Guided With SpineAssist Surgical Robot: Retrospective Study.”
 Spine 35.24 (2010): 2109-2115.
 Print.

-10 thoughts on “Time to accept pharmacy robotics as our friend and ally”
+10 responses to “Time to accept pharmacy robotics as our friend and ally”

 I’m a fan of your work and am a recent pharmacy grad interested in informatics.
 Could I e-mail you for some career advice?